 “Chris Reeve, I miss you.
 May flights of angels sing thee to thy rest, sweet prince,” he said.

-Throughout his life, Reeve spoke publicly about his wish to walk again by his 50th birthday.
+Throughout his life, Christopher Reeve spoke publicly about his wish to walk again by his 50th birthday.

 This claim was not always well received by doctors, scientists and disability advocates as they said it raised false hopes for others who had spinal cord injuries.